ksnow-be/Push_swap/README.md

 The only difference from the known sorting methods is the presence of **special rules** of the algorithm and the **speed of execution.**

-**Project was created on the [`MacOs`], so all Makefile's rules will be runned well inly on this OS.
+**Project was created on the [`MacOs`], so all Makefile's rules will be runned well only on this OS.
 If you use any of Linux distro's, you probably will face lot's of link problems.
 Sorry, eh!**  🇨🇦

 Make sure you've installed SDL.h